fedomain/sudoku.js/README.md

-# Welcome to my test sudoku app
+# Welcome to my Sudoku JS app

 This app is a test and learn project for me to write this game in JS, HTML5 & CSS3.
 The structure and basis of this game is reengineered from the Android mobile app game Andoku3 from Markus Wiederkehr.
-All copyright is reserved to Markus Wiederkehr.
 This game is not for commerical use and I hold no copyright to any of the game play and IPs.

-Rules
+Game rules

 - Number 1-9 appearing only once for each row; And
 - Number 1-9 appearing only once for each column; And